thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 ## TODO
 * add argument : repicking_task = tag / boost / tag&boost
+* merge code from anki connect to make companion addon compatible with latest anki
 * switch to using more ankipandas than anki connect to gather information
 * package AnnA on pypi or as a standalone package